placein/sass-styleguide/README.md

  }
 ````
 ### The importance of documenting
-You should write detailed comments for code that is not self-documenting:
+You should write detailed comments for code that is not self-documenting, for example:
 * Browser-specific hacks (try to avoid them anyway)
 * Seemingly arbitrary numeric values
 * Order of z-indexes